thorn-lab/coronavirus_structural_task_force/README.md

 This repository is a global public resource for the structures from beta-coronavirus with a focus on SARS-CoV and SARS-CoV-2.
 You can find here:
-* The original files for 19 of the 28 proteins in SARS-CoV and SARS-CoV, over 300 different structures.
+* The original files for 19 of the 28 proteins in SARS-CoV and SARS-CoV-2, over 300 different structures.
 * Re-refined structures from different contributors(*)
 * Validation statistics for these and the original structural models
 * Diagnostic data for the quality of the experimental data